-The Glory of St Ignatius (c.1688-94), which fills the entire vault of the nave, is the work of Andrea Pozzo (1642-1709), a painter and mathematician, who was also a Jesuit lay brother.
+The Glory of St Ignatius (c.
+1688-94), which fills the entire vault of the nave, is the work of Andrea Pozzo (1642-1709), a painter and mathematician, who was also a Jesuit lay-brother.
 When viewed from the correct spot, which is marked by a small marble disc in the pavement, the perspective takes your breath away!
-The fresco also exalts the activity of the Jesuit Order in the four corners of the world.

-Pozzo's skills as a master of illusions also came in handy when he was asked to paint a fake dome.
-The church was designed to have a dome over the crossing, but money ran out and so Pozzo came up with a painting that gives the illusion of a dome!
+Pozzo's skills as a master of perspective came in handy when he was asked to paint a fake dome.
+The church was designed to have a dome over the crossing, but money ran out and so Pozzo came up with a painting that creates the illusion of a dome!

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and